databricks/spark-redshift/README.md

 ### Scala helper functions

-The `com.databricks.spark.redshift` package has some shortcuts if you're working directly from a Scala application and don't want to use the Data Sources API:
+The <tt>com.databricks.spark.redshift</tt> package has some shortcuts if you're working directly from a Scala application and don't want to use the Data Sources API:

 ```scala